Let Functions Speak: Lightweight Parametric Polymorphism via Domain and Range Types: Abstract

+To address this gap, we present \domranlang, a conservative extension of System \Fsub with first-class \emph{domain} and \emph{range} projection types, \TDom{T} and \TRange{T}, and an application rule that types $f(x)$ from $f : F$ and $x : \TDom{F}$ for an arbitrary type $F$.
+The demand that $F$ be exposed as an arrow type is delayed from the definition site to the call site and discharged by the argument itself, as a value of type $\TDom{F}$ exists only when $F$ is a subtype of an arrow type.
+A function type variable then needs no informative bound, only $<: \TTop$, while its applications still type precisely, reaching the middle ground through a \emph{boundless quantification}.

-We mechanize \domranlang in Rocq and prove semantic type soundness using logical relations with path selection, which delays projection interpretation until function structure is resolved.
-The same technique extends to additional projection types, illustrated for primitive pairs, \ie, product types.
+We prove semantic type soundness and weak normalization by logical relations, where path selection delays a projection's interpretation until the underlying arrow type is resolved.
+The same machinery extends to product projections, which cooperate with domain and range in one system.
+All are mechanized in Rocq.

 \lstMakeShortInline[keywordstyle=, flexiblecolumns=false, language=PolyRT, basewidth={0.56em, 0.52em}, mathescape=true, basicstyle= \ttfamily]@